Measures#

 It includes:

-• monitoring systems;
+• the operation of monitoring systems;

 • inventories of black spots;